 Punishment for status offenses are distinct from criminal punishments because they’re meant to protect youth from themselves rather than to protect society.
 Putting kids who’ve only, say, run away from home in close quarters with serious juvenile criminals risks fostering antisocial attitudes and gang affiliation, the report says.
 “In addition, the confinement of status offenders is expected to increase barriers to reentry into community, home, and school settings, and increase the likelihood that they will be rearrested, re-adjudicated, and re-incarcerated,” write the study’s authors.

 It’s an interesting tack for the think tank that recently posted a piece on its website titled, “Forcing Reusable Bags On People Really Is Dangerous.”
 Research indeed shows that criminalizing youth misbehavior such as truancy (which in Texas, unlike most states, can be a misdemeanor) does more harm than good.
 But the same research demonstrates that other barriers to re-integration, like the many restrictions on felons, increase the risk of continued criminal behavior.
 The Texas Public Policy Foundation folks see some of this as government overreach, like the occupational licensing requirements that bar felons from obtaining certain jobs.

 But they do have a limit.
 Will the state’s foremost conservative think tank someday advocate for ex-cons to be eligible for food stamps?
 “We haven’t considered that,” Cohen says.
-“That’s not really in our bailiwick.”If you like what you just read, click HERE to donate now.
+“That’s not really in our bailiwick.”To support journalism like this, donate to the Texas Observer.